-Three years after businesswoman Sarah Evans and her husband got married, they found their lives to be extremely busy in their respective careers.
-They were not ready to start a family yet, so Sarah decided to opt for egg freezing and secure her motherhood for future.
+Three years after Sara and her husband got married, they found themselves to be extremely busy and fully caught-up in their respective careers.
+They were not ready to start a family yet, so Sara decided to opt for egg freezing and secure her motherhood for future.

-Egg freezing, also known as oocyte cryopreservation, is the process of extracting, freezing and preserving a woman’s eggs (oocytes) as a method of maintaining their reproductive potential in later age.
+Egg freezing, also known as oocyte cryopreservation, is the process of extracting, freezing, and storing a woman’s eggs (oocytes) in order to preserve their reproductive potential for a later time.

-The proverbial biological clock is driving women to fertility clinics in hopes of preserving their fertility, and perhaps buying some peace of mind.
+The proverbial biological clock is driving women to IVF clinics in hopes of preserving their fertility, and perhaps buying some peace of mind.

-More and more women are exploring this option of egg freezing and fertility experts around the world as well as organization such as the American Society for Reproductive Medicine no longer considers it an experimental procedure.
+More and more women are exploring the option of egg freezing and fertility experts around the world as well as organization such as the American Society for Reproductive Medicine, approve of it.

-The benefits of egg freezing are notable if you can identify with any of the following:
+Egg freezing should be considered if you can identify with any of the following: